ai-spatial/PGRGrN_Flow_Temperature/README.md

 ## Overview
-Code for river temperature prediction
+Code for river flow and temperature prediction

+Paper: Physics-guided recurrent graph model for predicting flow and temperature in river networks

 ====================================================